braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 A standalone desktop application with a modern graphical interface for generating realistic air traffic control simulation scenarios for vNAS Data Admin Sweatbox files.

-## System Requirements
+## Requirements

 - Windows 10/11 (64-bit)
 - Google Chrome (for vNAS support)
 - Internet connection (for flight plan API and auto-updates)
-- Airport GeoJSON data
+- Access to vNAS Data Admin (for GeoJSON, scenario, and pushing data)
 - CIFP file (required for TRACON arrival scenarios)

 ## Quick Start